 Being able to apply your scientific knowledge and thinking to unfamiliar problems is a key skill for success in industry and research.
 By introducing you to this skill, along with other important skills identified by our industrial and academic partners, they will become second nature, giving you a head start in your chosen career.

 In this module you will develop the knowledge and understanding in the area of Electricity, Electronics, Optics and Optoelectronics including the origin and limitations of the associated laws.
 You will also develop analytical, numerical and computer based problem solving skills in the above areas.
 This module will also develop your practical laboratory skills.

-You will be given the basic mathematical skills and concepts required to appreciate and succeed in understanding acoustics and audio engineering.
+You'll develop an awareness of basic mathematical skills and concepts required to appreciate and succeed in understanding acoustics and audio engineering.

 Mathematics and Computing

 Building on the subject knowledge from the Mathematics module you will further you knowledge of differential equations and series with emphasis on their applications to physics and develop your awareness of the importance of mathematics in a quantitative description of physics.
 You will be introduced to the use of spreadsheets, computing programming and symbolic computing.

 You will develop a knowledge and critical understanding in the area of classical and quantum waves including the origin and limitations of the associated laws.
 You will also gain analytical and numerical problem solving skills in this topic.

 In this module you will develop a knowledge and critical understanding in the area of Mathematics Methods for Physics including the origin and limitations of the associated laws.
 You will also develop analytical, numerical and computer based problem solving skills in the area of Mathematical Methods for Physics.